will1410/1711training/staff-client/reports.md

 ![Account offsets](../.gitbook/assets/1711-130.accountoffsets.jpg)

-This can pave the way to better reporting on fines paid at Library A that are due at Library B.
+This can pave the way to better reporting on fines paid at Library A that are due at Library B.  It will also make PayPal reporting more efficient.

 ***